 Human Service in Counseling

-Available in: Evening College & Online Undergraduate
+Available in: Evening Undergraduate & Online Undergraduate

 The B.A. program in Human Services-Counseling builds upon the academic and hands-on experiences gained with an Associate’s Degree in Human Services.
 The bachelor’s program completes the academic training required for careers in Human Services that can bring positive change to many populations.
 A Human Services professional may provide direct services to clients, supervise personnel, administer programs, and develop policies.